Menu

 CSET Cross Country

-This year, we have joined the CSET sports partnership and have taken part in our first virtual sports competition of the year: cross country!
-All year groups took part over a couple of weeks and worked in small teams to complete laps of the course.
+All year groups took part over a couple of weeks and worked in small teams to complete laps of the cross country course.
 We all had such a great time and definitely approved our pacing skills each week!
 The results are in and Abbotswood placed an amazing 5th out of all of the local schools who took part and completing 167 miles!
 A great achievement, well done everyone!

 Abbotswood 7 - 0 Filton Avenue